sholladay/envy/README.md

 FOO=bar
 ```

 Environment files look just like normal shell files (e.g. `.bashrc` and friends).
-Values with spaces may be optionally wrapped in `'` single quotes.
-This is recommended for shell compatibility.
+Values may be optionally wrapped in `'` single quotes.
+This is recommended for shell compatibility, in case the value contains whitespace.

 ```sh
 # This is a comment.